 The proposed TP was agreed to capture the general behavior.
 However, the editor of 38.213 deos not capture the TP exactly as those were agreed in [19].
-There were discussions (ZTE, CATT, AususTek, Spreadtrum) to clarify the exact text of the decoding bit value ‘1’ and ‘0’ from DCI format 2_6 associated with Wake-up and no-Wake-up indication.
+There were discussions (ZTE, CATT, AsusTek, Spreadtrum) to clarify the exact text of the decoding bit value ‘1’ and ‘0’ from DCI format 2_6 associated with Wake-up and no-Wake-up indication.
 In addition, RRC parameters ps-PositionDCI-2-6 and sizeDCI-2-6 are updated.

 Proposal: